 Set near the Ponte Lungo, Trattoria ai Frati offers a classic atmosphere with a traditional seafood cuisine and familiar hospitality as the place has been open since the 50s.
 Here the recommended dishes are: a granseola dish (crab meat), ‘go’ fish risotto (go is a typical fish of the region), mix fried fish, and house wine.
 Enjoy!

 Located in the San Donato area, Trattoria Valmarana offers local Venetian cuisine with cheap prices but great quality food.
 The trattoria offers an outside covered garden, genuine atmosphere and amazing food.

 La Perla ai Bisatei (Campo San Bernardo, 6)

 La Perla ai Bisatei is a casual osteria located in Campo San Bernardo that is very popular among locals and Italians.
 In fact, here you might find the glassblowers of the island taking a break to eat lunch!
 This is always great in terms of comparison for quality and prices, especially in Venice and more especially in Murano Island.
 They serve very simple but authentic dishes here, where you can taste some typical baccala’ mantecato (cream of stockfish, typical from Venice) and be delighted by the owner’s hospitality, along with classic frittura mista (mixed fried fish) or spaghetti alle vongole (spaghetti with clams).

 Prontopia helps you easily get around the city by connecting you with an on-demand Local.
 Prontopia Locals know the best way to get you and your belongings where you want to go, and help with any practical needs.
 Whether you need help for 15 minutes or all day long, a friendly Local is here to orient you to the city.
-For help with anything you may need during your stay in Venice, download Prontopia, the app that gets you there.
+For help with anything you may need during your stay in Venice, sign up for Prontopia.

 Photo Credit: piazza, Ylliab Photo